 - "How do you carve avocado stones?
 What tools do you use? etc, etc." -

-I continually receive these questions :) It's really great that so many people want to try it, but I'm sorry - I simply don't have time to answer everyone.
-If I ever decide to share my techniques, I will do a proper job of it and make a detailed tutorial.
-I get the feeling that most of the people who ask me these questions have never tried carving an avocado stone before - asking me is their first step.
-My advice to you is: just give it a go!
-Don't be afraid of doing it wrongly.
-There are so many different ways of carving avocado stones - no one method is "the right way."
-I am constantly experimenting with new techniques.
+I continually receive questions of this nature...
+It's great that so many people want to try it, but I simply don't have the time to answer these questions.
+Sometimes I feel like I'm a search engine for all your avocado stone carving queries...
+If I ever decide to share my techniques, I will do a proper job of it and make a tutorial.
+I get the feeling that most of the people who ask me these questions have never tried carving an avocado stone before - asking me is the first step.
+I promise you that is entirely possible to work out how to do it yourself.
+I know this to be true, because it is what I did.
+I never received any help or training - I wanted to learn how to do it, so I did it and learned along the way.
+There are many different ways of carving avocado stones - no one method is "the right way."
+I am always experimenting with new techniques.
 Use whatever tools you have on hand that can make marks and cuts.
-I mostly use wood-carving tools, but I know of others using many different types of tools.
-Enjoy the process of learning and don't dwell on the end result.
-If you try it and upload a photo on Instagram, I would love if you would tag me in the caption!
+Your hands, mind and time are the tools that really matter.
+Buying a specific brand of blades won't magically turn you into an amazing carver :) Enjoy the process of learning and don't dwell on the end result.
+If you still want to read advice on carving, I suggest you look up tips on wood carving.
+The two materials share many similarities.

 - "Do you do paid promotions on your social media accounts?
 Will you promote my product/agenda etc.." -